Bryon Scharenberg

 Into security & AI by accident

 I joined Kalles Group as a Recruiting Manager.
 Got promoted into a bigger role, and within 60 days doubled revenue-generating hires.
 Led a company rebrand.
 Started getting pulled into rooms with security and engineering leaders at the companies we were serving.
 Over several years of working across Fortune 50 clients in security, risk, and AI, I stopped being the recruiter in the room and started being the advisor.
-That shift wasn't planned.
-It just kept happening.

 03